Irish Flutes - Foot Joint Considerations

 D Foot

-I recommend a D foot for Irish music, unless you know you are going to need the low C and C#.
+I recommend a D foot for Irish music (rather than the original C foot), unless you know you are going to need the low C and C# keys.
 If space is at a premium (eg cramped sessions or stage) the short D is ideal.
 On flutes with a short D foot, I shorten the head a little to maintain a good weight distribution.
 Many prefer the Long D, feeling the extra length is more visually satisfying and affords a better balance of weight.
 I rework the bore of the Long D foot so that it does not weaken the low D.

 C Foot